softprops/aws-crossing/README.md

     --command 'command to run or script to call'
 ```

-You can also inline a chain of commands by wrapping your accomand with `sh -c "..."`
+You can also inline a chain of commands by wrapping your command with `sh -c "..."`

 ```sh
 AWS_PROFILE=your-root-organization-iam-user \